EvaGraceSmith/Reading-Notes/401/class-17-S3-and-Lambda.md

-Readings: AWS: S3 and Lambda
+## AWS: S3 and Lambda
-Below you will find some reading material, code samples, and some additional resources that support today’s topic and the upcoming lecture.

 ## [AWS S3](https://aws.amazon.com/s3/)

 #### What is Amazon S3?

-Amazon S3 (Simple Storage Service) is a cloud-based storage service offered by Amazon Web Services.
+"Amazon S3 (Simple Storage Service) is a cloud-based storage service offered by Amazon Web Services.
 It provides a simple way to store and retrieve data over the internet.
 Think of it like a virtual storage space where you can keep your files, documents, images, or videos securely and access them whenever you need, from anywhere.

 #### Name some use cases for Amazon S3.